foundersandcoders/intro-to-databases/README.md

 ## How to structure a database and how to separate it into tables?

+- After explaining what data you need, you can start talking about tables.
+- A table is a specific type of data, ask the students how would they separate the types of data in the example.
+- If the answer was that you should put the posts in the users table, explain that you shouldn't repeat the same information more than once and it would indicate the need for a new table, otherwise ask them to explain why they wouldn't put the posts next to a user's details.
+- Draw the tables on the board, explain what each column means and that each row is a data entry for a specific user/post.
+- Explain the need of an id: every table has a unique and not null (not empty) column which is the id of that entry, useful for referencing a specific row, when you have multiple tables.

 ## What is a schema and how to make one?

 ## Basic commands for selecting and inserting.